Toopliss/Devil-Daggers-Video-Pixelator/README.md

 # Devil Daggers Video Pixelator
-### *How to pixelate your video stream to remove blurry compression and maintain the crispy Devil Daggers look, somewhat*
+### *How to pixelate your video stream to remove blurry compression and maintain the crispy Devil Daggers look, to a degree*

 ## **Before and After**